grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 The FIR language is simple enough to be easily translated in the typed bytecode for an interpreter, generated by a FIR to bytecode compilation pass.
 The virtual machine then executes the bytecode on a stack based machine.

-### The interpreter API
+### Libfaust with Interpreter backend API
 The interpreter backend API is similar to the LLVM backend API:

-- the compilation step is done through the `createInterpreterDSPFactory` function

-- given a FAUST source code (as a file or a string), the compilation chain (Faust + interpreter backend) generates the *prototype* of the class, as an `interpreter_dsp_factory` pointer.
+- given a FAUST source code (as a file or a string),  calling the `createInterpreterDSPFactory`  function runs the compilation chain (Faust + interpreter backend) and generates the *prototype* of the class, as an `interpreter_dsp_factory` pointer.
 This factory actually contains the compiled bytecode for the given DSP
+- the library keeps an internal cache of all allocated *factories* so that the compilation of the same DSP code -- that is the same source code and the same set of *normalized* (sorted in a canonical order) compilation options -- will return the same (reference counted) factory pointer
+- `deleteInterpreterDSPFactory` has to be explicitly used to properly decrement the reference counter when the factory is not needed anymore.
+You can get a unique SHA1 key of the created factory using its `getSHAKey` method
 - next, the `createDSPInstance` method of the factory class, corresponding to the `new className` of C++, instantiates an `interpreter_dsp` pointer, to be used as any regular Faust compiled DSP object, run and controlled through its interface.
 The instance contains the interpreter virtual machine loaded with the compiled bytecode, to be executed for each method
+- since ``interpreter_dsp`` is a subclass of the `dsp` base class, an object of this type can be used with all the available `audio` and `UI` classes.
+In essence, this is like reusing [all architecture files](https://faustdoc.grame.fr/manual/architectures/) already developed for the static C++ class compilation scheme like `OSCUI`, `httpdUI` interfaces, etc.

-- after the DSP factory has been compiled, the application or plugin may want to save/restore it in order to save Faust to interpreter bytecode compilation at next use.
+After the DSP factory has been compiled, the application or plugin may want to save/restore it in order to save Faust to interpreter bytecode compilation at next use.
 To get the internal factory bytecode and save it, two functions are available:

-  • `writeInterpreterDSPFactoryToMachine` allows to get the interpreter bytecode as a string
+  -  `writeInterpreterDSPFactoryToMachine` allows to get the interpreter bytecode as a string
-  • `writeInterpreterDSPFactoryToMachineFile` allows to save the interpreter bytecode in a file
+  -  `writeInterpreterDSPFactoryToMachineFile` allows to save the interpreter bytecode in a file

-- To re-create a DSP factory from a previously saved code, two functions are available:
+To re-create a DSP factory from a previously saved code, two functions are available:

-  • `readInterpreterDSPFactoryFromMachine`allows to create a DSP factory from a string containing the interpreter bytecode
+  -  `readInterpreterDSPFactoryFromMachine`allows to create a DSP factory from a string containing the interpreter bytecode
-  • `readInterpreterDSPFactoryFromMachineFile` allows to create a DSP factory from a file containing the interpreter bytecode
+  - `readInterpreterDSPFactoryFromMachineFile` allows to create a DSP factory from a file containing the interpreter bytecode

 The complete API is available and documented in the installed [faust/dsp/interpreter-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/interpreter-dsp.h) header.
 Note that only the scalar compilation mode is supported.
 A more complete C++ example can be [found here](https://github.com/grame-cncm/faust/blob/master-dev/tests/interp-tests/interp-test.cpp).